 - Perplexity

-The paid version also offers a "task" feature that automatically runs predefined research or checks at set times.
-It sends regular email notifications, making it ideal for those who want to continuously research specific topics.
+The paid version offers a "task" feature that automatically runs predefined research or checks at specified times.
+It's recommended for those who want to be regularly notified via email without having to gather information themselves.

 Reference: Perplexity|Perplexity AI, Inc.

 2-5.
-[Mental Disabilities] Share Invisible Struggles and Hardships
+[Mental Disabilities] Consult About Invisible Struggles and Hardships

-For individuals with mental disabilities, daily fluctuations in health and thought confusion can be significant barriers in life and work.
+For individuals with mental disabilities, daily fluctuations in mood and thought confusion can be significant barriers in life and work.
 AI can be helpful in addressing these invisible challenges.
-Additionally, AI can sometimes help improve work efficiency.
+Additionally, AI can sometimes help streamline work.
 Recommended AI tools for individuals with mental disabilities include the following:

 - AI Chat-kun

-A conversational AI tool available within the LINE app, equipped with ChatGPT.
-It allows you to easily seek mental support or assistance with writing from the familiar LINE interface at any time.
+A conversational AI tool available within the LINE app, powered by ChatGPT.
+You can easily receive mental health consultations or assistance with writing from the familiar LINE interface at any time.

 Reference: AI Chat-kun|LINE Official Account